Subject Intent Statements

 PE

 At Roecroft we believe that P.E. is an integral part of the curriculum, allowing children to experience various sporting activities and compete at different levels and abilities both in and outside the school.
 We inspire our children through both lessons and events which offer a range of activities to suit all abilities and a variety of interests.
-The school also holds different after-school sporting clubs across the year including Netball, Football and Gymnastics; some clubs are open to all children and others are for children that have demonstrated they are particularly skilled in that sport.
+The school also holds different after-school sporting clubs across the year including Football, Dance and Gymnastics; some clubs run continually through the year and others are available in shorter blocks.

 Pupils also have a wide range of opportunities to attend competitive events and tournaments outside of school through the Redborne School Sports Partnership.
 This is a brilliant opportunity to compete with other local schools and further foster our sportsmanship skills.
 Additionally, we are also very well equipped with the resources we have available to support our learning; Roecroft has two outdoor playgrounds, a sports hall, a sports field, outdoor gym equipment and a trim trail.